 When you experience something unfamiliar, frustrating or uncomfortable, do you find yourself overwhelmed by negative thoughts and a feeling that you are losing control?
-You could be battling a large workload or university deadlines, feeling anxious about a visit to the dentist, or struggling with lockdown that suddenly triggers a range of emotions, which can include anxiety, fear, rage and panic.
+You could be juggling a large workload, relationship and family commitments, or feeling anxious about a visit to the dentist.
+This can trigger a range of emotions, such as anxiety, fear, anger and panic.

-Don’t worry, this is quite common.
-Our attempts to navigate what is often a very chaotic world, particularly at the moment with Covid restrictions, can lead our emotions to change dramatically, even by the second, hour or day.
-And often these negative feelings trigger a belief that something bad could happen.
+Our attempts to navigate what is often a very chaotic world can lead our emotions to change dramatically by the day, hour or even within minutes.
+We end up in a spin believing that something bad could happen.

 Fight, flight or freeze?

 We’ve all heard of the fight, flight or freeze response to an event that is seen as stressful or frightening.
 This automatic physiological reaction activates the sympathetic nervous system and triggers an acute stress response that prepares the body to fight, flee or freeze.
 The physical symptoms might be feeling dizzy, nauseous, a shortness of breath and an increased heart rate.

 We fear these symptoms.
 They’re uncomfortable and we don’t know how long they will go on for.
 And as well as losing control and feeling vulnerable, you might be worried how others will react.
 This downward cycle of negativity can leave you feeling exhausted.

 Instead of ignoring these feelings, you need to deal with them as they happen.
 Because if you don’t, they might cause bigger problems with your mental health in the future.